-The time-weighted LMU annual marginal rates for SO_2 , NO_X , and CO_2 have exhibited an overall decrease during the past ten years.
-Compared with 2011, the 2020 LMU SO_2 annual marginal rates have declined by over 98% for both the all-LMU and emitting-LMU scenarios.
-As illustrated in Figure 5-9 and Figure 5-10, most of this decline took place in 2012, when there was an increase in natural gas-fired generators on the margin combined with a significant decrease in marginal coalfired generators.
-In the case of marginal NO_X emission rates, there have been declines of 59% and 53% for the all-LMU and emitting-LMU scenarios, respectively, since 2011.
-The greatest drop in the time-weighted all-LMU marginal CO_2 rate over the past ten years occurred in 2017, due to wind generators being marginal a significant percentage of the time beginning that year.
-During the past ten years, the CO_2 rates have declined by 23% for the all-LMU scenario and 12% for the emitting-LMU scenario.
+The time-weighted LMU annual marginal rates for $SO_2$ , $NO_X$ , and $CO_2$ have exhibited an overall decrease during the past ten years with a slight uptick in 2021.
+Compared with 2012, the 2021 LMU $SO_2$ annual marginal rates have declined by 92% and 90% for the all-LMU and emitting-LMU scenarios, respectively.
+In the case of marginal $NO_X$ emission rates, there have been declines of 48% and 34% for the all-LMU and emitting-LMU scenarios, respectively, since 2012.
+The greatest drop in the time-weighted all-LMU marginal $CO_2$ rate over the past ten years occurred in 2017, due to wind generators being marginal a significant percentage of the time beginning that year.
+During the past ten years, the $CO_2$ rates have declined by 16% for the all-LMU scenario, but increased by 1% for the emitting-LMU scenario.

-In 2020, the on-peak marginal rates for SO_2 , NO_X , and CO_2 were higher than the off-peak rates for both the time-weighted and load-weighted approaches.
+In 2021, the on-peak marginal rates for $SO_2$ , $NO_X$ , and $CO_2$ were generally higher than the off-peak rates for both the time-weighted and load-weighted approaches.
 This is likely due to the operation of older, less-efficient peaking units (jets or gas/combustion turbines) dispatched to meet peak load.

 There were clear differences in the LMU marginal emission rates when using the load-weighted rather than the time-weighted approach, due to the inability of constrained resources in northern New England to directly set price for the region as a whole.
-Because of these constraints, nonemitting wind generation is only marginal for a small percentage of the total system load (0.6% vs. 11.4% using the time-weighted approach), and biomass resources, which generally have relatively high emission rates, are also marginal less than when the time-weighted approach is used (0.7% vs. 2.6%).
+Because of these constraints, non-emitting wind generation is only marginal for a small percentage of the total system load (0.3% vs.

+13.4% using the time-weighted approach for the all-LMU scenario), and biomass resources, which generally have relatively high emission rates, are also marginal less than when the time-weighted approach is used (0.2% vs. 2.6%).
 In the case of the all-LMU scenario, the lower amount of wind on the margin causes the load-weighted rates to be higher than the time-weighted rates, but the lower amount of biomass resources on the margin has the opposite effect.
-Thus, the load-weighted rates were higher than the time-weighted rates by 5% for both SO_2 and CO_2 , but the load-weighted NO_X rate, which was more heavily impacted by the lower amount of biomass on the margin, is 6% lower than the time-weighted rate.
-In contrast, with the emitting-LMU scenario, the load-weighted marginal rates were all lower than the time-weighted rates due to the constrained biomass resources: 15% lower for NO_X , 3% lower for SO_2 , and 5% lower for SO_2 .
+Thus, the load-weighted rates were higher than the time-weighted rates by 5.4% for $CO_2$ , but the load-weighted $NO_X$ rate, which was more heavily impacted by the lower amount of biomass on the margin, was 9.1% lower than the time-weighted rate.
+In contrast, with the emitting-LMU scenario, the load-weighted marginal rates were primarily lower than the time-weighted rates due to the constrained biomass resources: 23.5% lower for $NO_X$ , and 10.4% lower for $CO_2$ .
+The $SO_2$ rates were the same for all scenarios.